NDIS & AEIOU

 AEIOU Foundation delivers intensive, evidence-based early intervention for children aged 2-6.
 We offer a transdisciplinary service, which means all of our staff are trained to assist in the delivery of therapy, as planned by our allied health professionals.

-All children receive a minimum of 20 hours of intensive therapy each week, along with specialised care before and after therapy time.
+All children receive a minimum of 15-25 hours of intensive therapy each week (in line with the Australian Guidelines for Good Practice 2012), along with specialised care.
 Therapy is individualised, and families receive advice, training and support.

 2. What makes AEIOU different?

 We deliver therapy in a small group setting, with children also able to access one to one support if it is needed within this framework.
 Children are assessed at intake and at regular intervals, to monitor their progress and ensure they are receiving the best support to meet their needs.

-All of our therapists operate from one location; they share the same viewpoint, understand the child’s needs and are experts in supporting young children with autism.
-Everything we do at AEIOU is based on research, and we are also committed to contributing to national, and international research projects.
+Each of our therapy and care teams operate from one location each; they share the same viewpoint, understand the child’s needs and are experts in supporting young children with autism.
+Everything we do at AEIOU is based on research, and we are also committed to contributing to national and international research projects.

 3. Is your patient or client eligible to access the NDIS?

 It takes approximately 3 months to gain access to the NDIS and receive a plan.
-When writing a referral or diagnosis letter for your patient, it’s important to include reference to the DSM 5, and ascertain the level of autism the child has been diagnosed with.
+When writing a referral or diagnosis letter for your patient, it’s important to include reference to the DSM 5 and the level of autism the child has been diagnosed with.

-Without this, the child may not receive the level of support they require from the NDIS, and the review process can take considerable time to navigate.
+Without these details, the child may not receive the level of support they require from the NDIS, and the review process can take considerable time to navigate.

-4. Information that can help your patient or client upon diagnosis
+4. Where can you refer your patient or client to upon diagnosis?

 You can refer families to someone who can advise them about the NDIS processes and procedures, and provide advocacy for them.

 5. How do I connect my patient / client to an NDIS partner?

-The NDIS website is comprehensive and features a list of all partners who assist with access and planning.
-You can access this online.
+The NDIS website is comprehensive and features a list of all partners who assist with access and planning in the Early Childhood Early Intervention space.

 6. What are the outcomes of AEIOU’s service?